thewonlab/H-MAGMA/README.md

 ## MAGMA output files
-* Output files from H_MAGMA.sh are provided as Supplementary table 1.xlsx.
+* Output files from H_MAGMA.sh are provided as H-MAGMA_output.xlsx.
-* Output files from cMAGMA.sh are provided as Supplementary table 2.xlsx.
+* Output files from cMAGMA.sh are provided as cMAGMA_output.xlsx.
-* Output files from Neuro.sh and Astro.sh are provided as Supplementary table 8.xlsx.
+* Output files from Neuro.sh and Astro.sh are provided as CellType_H-MAGMA_output.xlsx.
 * Columns
    - GENE: Gene ID
    - CHR: Chromosomal location